khomeini-air/asia/README.md

 ## Database Access (Optional)

-You can connect to the PostgreSQL database directly using a client like DBeaver or pgAdmin with the following credentials:
+You can connect to the PostgreSQL database directly using a client like pgAdmin with the following credentials:

 - **Host**: `localhost`
 - **Port**: `5432`